- Adding an Image (Upload or Choose From Your Zazzle Images

 The Basic Functionality of the Image Tool

-I can grab hold of any corner of the design and pull in or out to manipulate the size.
+You can change the size of the dog by using the scaling buttons.
+You can grab hold of any corner of the design and pull in or out to manipulate the size.

 We recommend that you turn your guidelines on so you can see how your image or design is going to print.
 Try to keep your design within this dotted green ‘safe’ area or your design may get cut off when the product is made.